Zettlr/zettlr-docs/docs/en/core/workspaces.md

 The folder will immediately apply your changes.

+!!! note

-> By default, your files will be listed before your folders.
+    By default, your files will be listed before your folders.
 You can change that in the settings.

 ## Locating Folders on Disk